Tranway1/hutucker/README.md

 # Hu-Tucker
 Simple implementation of the Hu-Tucker algorithm to produce efficient *ordererd* binary codes.
-These codes work like Huffman codes, but guarantee that the lexical order of symbols and the lexical order of binary strings are the same.
+These codes work like Huffman codes, but guarantee that the specified order of symbols and the lexical order of binary strings are the same.
+Hu Tucker codes are the *optimal* ordered codes, and are at most 1 bit worse than the corresponding Huffman codes.

 ## Using